CyanideByte/YomiBot/README.md

 ### 🎮 OSRS Wiki Integration
 - Query information from the Old School RuneScape Wiki
 - AI-powered responses using Google's Gemini API
+- Image recognition for OSRS items and screenshots
 - Comprehensive information about items, quests, bosses, and more

 ### 🏆 Competition Tracking